MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Detect password spray in Azure Identity Protection

-Azure Identity Protection is a Microsoft Entra ID P2 feature that has a password-spray detection risk alert and search feature that you can utilize to get additional information or set up automatic remediation.
+Azure Identity Protection is a Microsoft Entra ID P2 feature that has a password-spray detection risk alert and search feature that provides more information or automatic remediation.

 :::image type="content" source="./media/incident-response-playbook-password-spray/Detectpwd.png" alt-text="Example of password spray attack":::